realgolf/realgolf/README.md

 ## Games

-The Games can be found on the doamin below:
+The Games can be found on the domain below:

 [Real Golf](https://realgolf.games)